Her Campus Logo Her Campus Logo

 This experience was not only exciting, fun, and a way for me to meet an entire new crowd of people, it was an opportunity for me to grow as a person, practice discipline, and hold myself accountable.
 I’m now even considering pushing myself even further to attempt racing next season which may seem a little far fetched seeing as I still have to aggressively pizza to not fall on my a*s but its a possibility I never would have contemplated had I not pushed myself to do the unfamiliar.
 I’ll forever carry the lesson learned through my first season skiing: getting back up and every time I fall and doing it all over again.

-Huma Khalid is a second year student at the University of Virginia majoring in Global Studies with a Comm minor on a pre-law track.
+Huma Khalid is a second year student at the University of Virginia majoring in Global Security and Justice and History with an Econ minor on a pre-law track.
 She is the marketing director and a writer for UVA's Her Campus chapter.
-Outside of Her Campus, Huma tutors for America Reads, serves on the Minority Rights Coalition, is a trip leader for Outdoors at UVA, and is a member of the Virginia Ski and Snowboard Team.
+Outside of Her Campus, Huma tutors, serves on the Minority Rights Coalition, is a trip leader for Outdoors at UVA, and is a member of the Virginia Ski and Snowboard Team and Undergraduate Woman in Law.
+She is also a UVA Multicultural Student Services student intern at the Interfaith Student Center.
 In her free time, Huma enjoys working out, journaling, spending time outdoors, and going to concerts!